 Step 3: Glue the petals together

 Glue the end petals overlapping each other but aligned.
+The starting template has 7 petals.
 The finished flower should have 6 sides.

 Step 4: Glue the flowers to each other